jferguson75/psych-insight/GOOGLE_AUTH_SETUP.md

 The web configuration is already set up in the code and will work immediately after enabling Google Sign-In in Firebase.

+### How It Works

+The app uses Firebase's **redirect-based authentication** (`signInWithRedirect`) which:
+- Redirects the user to Google's sign-in page
+- Returns to your app after authentication
+- Automatically handles the sign-in process
+- Works reliably with Expo Web and avoids popup blockers

 ### Test on Web

 1. Run `npm run web`
 2. Navigate to the Login or Sign Up page
 3. Click "Continue with Google"
+4. You'll be redirected to Google's sign-in page
-4. Select your Google account
+5. Select your Google account
-5. You should be authenticated and redirected to the Interview screen
+6. You'll be redirected back and automatically signed in

 ## Step 3: Configure for iOS (Optional - Future)